Graduate Center Dissertation Year Fellowships

 Supervisor: Tanya Pollard

 In this significant filiation of affect studies and ecocriticism, Biggie argues that early modern dramatists imagine bodies as humorally vulnerable to other bodies, both human and nonhuman, within dynamically affective environments.
-She thus illustrates how the period’s drama presents the porous fluidity of the Galenic body—its embeddedness within ecologies composed of material objects, plant life, and other bodies.
+She thus illustrates how the period’s drama presents the porous fluidity of the Galenic body—its embeddedness within ecologies composed of material objects, plant life, and other bodies. - The Calder Prize for the Best Dissertation in Composition Studies:

 Sean Molloy